computersarecool/dotemacs/README.md

 - GUI Emacs for Linux

 ## To Use
-- Clone the repo into a user's home directory
+- Clone the repo into a user's home directory and rename to `.emacs.d`
 - Start Emacs

 ## Project Structure